 Latest News as at April 2018:

-Policing on Reviewing Planning Applications
+Policy on Reviewing Planning Applications

-As a proportion of total planning applications, we object to very few, certainly well under 1%.
+As a proportion of total planning applications, we object to very few, certainly under 1%.
 However, when we do object it is often in respect of a high-

 It is important to recognise that “objection” does not necessarily mean that we object to the entire plan.
 Often, we have no dispute with the scheme as a whole.
 It may, indeed, be only one detail that we would like changed.
 Planning procedures, however, dictate that we must include the term “object” even if we only want one feature changed.
-Recent application where we have made objections to the Council have involved development in a conservation area or buildings fronting onto one of Lee’s rear access ways.

-For example in a recent and we believe import success for the planning team and Lee while of a relatively low profile the application was of major significance and we believe the resulting ruling a real success in preserving the character of Lee.
+For example in a recent and we believe import success for the planning team and Lee, while of a relatively low profile, the application was of major significance and we believe the resulting ruling a real success in preserving the character of Lee.
 It was an application to build a property on a Lee Back Lane or Service Road, having its frontage, only access and parking exclusively from that back lane.
-We objected on the grounds these service roads are not formally adopted nor suitable for regular traffic, neither ideal to front new residential development.
+We objected on the grounds these service roads are not formally adopted nor suitable for regular traffic, neither ideal to front any new residential development.
 Gosport Planners supported our case with an initial planning refusal but this was taken to Appeal.
 We expanded our case in writing to the Planning Inspector who upheld the case for refusal.
 We believe this was a success in planning terms and an important principal in preserving the character of Lee.